bhagyashreegokarn90-del/first-web/README.md

-This is a website describing services provided by a company(LLP).
+This website is designed by smt.Bhagyashree gokarn(B.E.
+CSE) This is a website describing services provided by a company(LLP).
 It is built using html, css, javascript.
 It demonstrates the facilities as well as services provided.